 In June 2017, the College completed its first-ever campaign, raising almost $12 million for student scholarships, programmatic enrichment, and renovations to the Hagerman Pharmacy Building.
 Pharmacy alumni and friends in large numbers have stepped forward in support of the College, not only with generosity, but with continued engagement and considerable pride in its rich history and ongoing work.

 Pharmacy practice today demands an enhanced learning experience featuring the most current, hands-on, and simulated instructional environments.
 Consequently, funding for the renovation of the Hagerman Pharmacy Building remains a critical focus, along with increased scholarships to recruit and retain the nation’s best students.
 The College’s commitment to research and discovery is reflected in an initiative to establish endowments that support faculty-led innovations to healthcare delivery and improved healthcare for our communities.
-Support the College of Pharmacy.

 College of Engineering Technology: Swan Annex Expansion and Renovation